William Friedkin, director of acclaimed movies like "The French Connection" and "The Exorcist," dead at 87

 "It takes talent, imagination, and a feeling for the zeitgeist to find a subject that touches a nerve.
 What I still want from a film — or a play, a painting, a novel, a piece of music — is exhilaration," he wrote.
 "I want to be moved and surprised at some revelation about the human condition.
 I think about the love affair I've had with Cinema.
 Images or fragments pop into my consciousness like fireflies.
 When I'm able to capture their brief flash, they illuminate a dark corner of memory."

 Friedkin was also known for his work on "Killer Joe," "To Live and Die in L.A.," "Sorcerer" and "The Boys in the Band."
 His most recent work was 2017's "The Devil and Father Amorth," a documentary about exorcism.
 His final production is a remake of the Herman Wouk novel and stage drama "The Caine Mutiny-Court Martial," which stars Kiefer Sutherland.
-It's set to be released this year.
+It's set to premiere at this year's Venice International Film Festival.

 The director started his career directing TV movies.
 His first big screen film was 1965's "Good Times," a comedy starring Sonny and Cher.

-Friedkin is survived by his wife, the producer Sherry Lansing.
+Friedkin is survived by his two sons and his wife, the producer Sherry Lansing.
 The pair met at an Oscar party and were married for decades.
 Friedkin had previously been married to Jeanne Moreau and Lesley-Anne Down, both actors, and Kelly Lange, a TV news anchor.

 The director was born in Chicago in 1935.
 His mother was a nurse and his father, who was always busy working, "owned nothing and made fifty dollars a week" until he was laid off, Friedkin wrote in his memoir.
 The family lived on welfare.